 At a minimum, a divorce separates two people’s formerly joined lives.
 This concerns matters of property ownership and support.
 However, many separations are far more complex and need to deal with questions concerning child custody, support, and visitation.
 These questions can be overwhelming, and the outcome of a divorce will have an impact on your life for the foreseeable future.

 A Rockville divorce lawyer could provide stability and certainty during these difficult times.
 A skilled family attorney can explain the state laws that govern your case, identify realistic goals, and fight to make those goals a reality.

 When may a Person File for a Divorce in Rockville?

 Just like any other legal case, you must have grounds for divorce in order to file, and there are legal requirements to comply with.
 If the grounds for divorce occurred in the State of Maryland, the parties do not have to reside in Maryland.
 However, if the grounds did not occur in Maryland, according to Md.
 Code Family Law, §7-101, one party must reside in the state for at least six months prior to filing the complaint.

 A complaint for divorce must also cite the grounds for why the moving party is asking for the divorce.
 State law separates divorces into at-fault and no-fault varieties.

 Under Md.
 Code, Family Law, §7-103, reasons for an at-fault divorce include adultery., cruelty, desertion, insanity, or a spouse being convicted of a crime with a lengthy jail sentence.
 However, most divorces are no-fault.

 For one year separation, the two people must live separately for at least 12 months prior to filing the complaint.
 For a mutual consent divorce, the parties must have a signed marital separation agreement or another document that addresses all matters pertaining to the parties’ marriage, including, marital property, children, and support.
-A Rockville divorce lawyer could help potential litigants to understand whether they can ask a Rockville court to grant a divorce.
+A Rockville divorce attorney could help potential litigants to understand whether they can ask a Rockville court to grant a divorce.